eflows4hpc/documentation/doc/source/Sections/01_Software_Stack/03_DA_ML_Frameworks/parsoda.rst

     mvn package.

 The library code has been organized into packages, which follow the 7 main steps that compose the execution flow of ParSoDA: acquisition, filtering, mapping, reduction, partitioning, analysis, and visualization.
+It is organized in packages among which we find the followings:

-There is also a package named “*app*” that contains some runnable example of data analysis applications based on ParSoDA.
-In addition, the package “*common*” contains the core classes of ParSoDA, including data models, intefaces, abstract classes, and so on.
-The first package “*acquisition*” contains the classes of some data crawlers that can be used for collecting data from social media platforms.
-Currently, it contains 2 crawlers for social media platforms (i.e., Twitter and Flickr), plus a dummy crawler (called *FileReaderCrawler*) that allow to load data from local filesystem or HDFS filesystem.
+- The package “*app*” contains some runnable example of data analysis applications based on ParSoDA;

+- The package “*common*” contains the core classes of ParSoDA, including data models, intefaces, abstract classes, and so on;

+- The package “*acquisition*” contains the classes of some data crawlers that can be used for collecting data from social media platforms.
+Currently, it contains 2 crawlers for social media platforms (i.e., Twitter and Flickr), plus a dummy crawler (called *FileReaderCrawler*) that allow to load data from local filesystem or HDFS filesystem;

-As a general setting, all the ParSoDA library is organized according to the following approach: INTERFACE --> ABSTRACT CLASS --> CONCRETE CLASS.
-Thus, ParSoDA provides some ready-to-use concrete classes, but at the same time it enables developers to create their own functions.
-This means, for example, that a specific data crawler could be developed to acquire data from a different file system or data storage, such as Amazon AWS S3, NoSQL Databases, and so on.
+- All other packages contains some pre-built functions for each corresponding block of a ParSoDA application.